-We are thrilled to announce that NetApp has extended its sponsorship of the Ducati Lenovo Team through the 2023 MotoGP World Championship season.
-Considering what we’ve achieved together these past 4 years, the next 2 are destined to be as data frictionless as they are points hoarding.
+We are thrilled to announce that NetApp has extended its sponsorship of the Ducati Lenovo Team.
+We’ve achieved so much together these past six years, so the multi-year partnership is destined to be as frictionless as the data they use to rack up points.

 Numbers.
 They don’t just mean a lot to Ducati Corse Electronic Systems Director Gabriele Conti—they mean everything.
-After all, with almost 60 sensors mounted on each bike, there’s a lot of data to play with.
+After all, with roughly 40 physical sensors mounted on each MotoGP race bike, there’s a lot of data to play with.
 Step into the pits and get schooled by a true specialist.

 Luigi Dall'Igna, Ducati Corse General Manager